2016 Governance structures

 Structure and composition of the Board

-Summarised biographical details of the Directors are provided via this link.
-The Board operates in terms of a Board charter which was revised in 2014.
-A copy of this and of the terms of reference of all Board Committees can be found via the website link www.aeci.co.za/gov_policy.php.
+Summarised biographical details of the Directors are provided on the Non-executive directors page and on the Executive committee page.
+The Board operates in terms of a Board charter which will be due for review in 2018.
 The role of the Board is to exercise leadership, integrity and sound judgement in the business and to provide strategic direction to the Company, with a keen understanding of key risks, and to continually monitor performance against set objectives.

 Rotation, tenure and succession

+There is no set retirement age for Non-executive Directors.
 Non-executive Directors may generally serve for up to nine years, subject to retirement and re-election by rotation as set out in the Company’s MOI.
 Extensions of this period may be granted, provided the Nominations Committee remains satisfied that the Director’s independence has not been compromised.
-In terms of the MOI Executive Directors are also subject to retirement and re-election by rotation.
+The independence assessment is conducted on a case-by-case basis and all Board members participate in the review process.
 One-third of the Executive and Non-executive Directors must retire by rotation at each AGM.

 Terms of employment of Directors

 Executive Directors are employees of the Company and have standard terms and conditions of employment.
+Their notice periods are six months.
 They do not receive any special remuneration or other benefits for their additional duties as Directors.
-The Board, through its Nominations Committee, has engaged with the two Executive Directors to review their employment contracts and to change their notice periods from one month to six months.
-The Board views this as a risk mitigation measure to avoid any potential leadership vacuum at management level.
+The Board, through its Nominations Committee, has had ongoing discussions with the two Executive Directors regarding succession planning for all key roles including the Executive Directors.
+The Board is satisfied that the potential risk associated with the continuity of leadership at this level has been adequately mitigated.

-The Board, on the recommendation of the Remuneration Committee, determines the remuneration of Executive Directors, Executive Committee members and other Senior Managers as underpinned by the remuneration philosophy of the Company.
+The Board, on the recommendation of the Remuneration Committee, continues to determine the remuneration of Executive Directors, Executives and other Senior Managers as underpinned by the remuneration philosophy of the Company.
 None of the Non-executive Directors are Company employees.
 Non-executive Directors’ remuneration is arrived at after an annual benchmarking exercise performed by the Executive Directors and the approval by shareholders of the proposed fees, on the Board’s recommendation.